jinghuazhao/TWAS-pipeline/README.md

 #### TECHNICAL DETAILS

+This section gives insight into the implementation, potentially allowing for more flexibility to tune your data.
 Input to the pipeline is a GWAS result file `$zfile` containing SNP id, SNP position, reference allele, alternative allele and z-scores, all sorted by SNP id.
 We first create a `$zfile` at working directory `$dir/$pop` for each population,
 ```
 cd $TWAS
 dir=mywork